david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

      15. Select **Convert** and you will return to the setup interface.
 Model conversion may take several minutes.

 3. Import a Dataset into the DL Workbench™:
-    1. We could autogenerate a set of simuluated images, but for this task we'll select a subset of the ImageNet* dataset.
+    1. We could autogenerate a set of simulated images, but for this task we'll select a subset of the ImageNet* dataset.
         - **Note:** results will often be better using real images.
     2. Select **Import Local Dataset**
     3. Select **Choose File** and browse to "~/Desktop/Workbench/Data/Imagenet_200_224x224.zip"
     4. Select **Import Dataset**
         - **Note:** The height and width of images in the dataset must satisfy the requirements of the target model.

-4. Run Inference with the DL Workbench™:
+4. Run Inference with the DL Workbench:
     1. Select the **model** from the top of the interface.
     2. Select the **dataset** from the bottom of the interface.
     3. Select the **Environment** (target hardware).